 Average Weather in Kiruna Sweden

-In Kiruna, the temperature typically varies from 1°F to 62°F over the course of the year, and is rarely below -19°F or above 72°F.
+In Kiruna, the summers are short and cool; the winters are long, frigid, and snowy; and it is mostly cloudy year round.
+Over the course of the year, the temperature typically varies from 1°F to 62°F and is rarely below -19°F or above 72°F.

 The warm season lasts for 2.9 months, from June 6 to September 2, with an average daily high temperature above 52°F. The hottest day of the year is July 22, with an average high of 62°F and low of 46°F.